 - The Working Capital Tranche (operational portfolio), is funded to meet operational, short-term liquidity obligations and potential interventions.
 This portfolio has a one month investment horizon and is consequently invested in the most liquid and low risk instruments.
 Prior to the beginning of each month, the size of the working capital is determined by estimating the level of liquidity needs for the month, including the scheduled repayment of external government debt and potential interventions in the foreign exchange market.
 If necessary, the size of the working capital can be adjusted during the month; - The Liquidity Tranche, which consists of funds that will replenish the Working Capital tranche (operational portfolio) as and when necessary and which receives excess cash from the Working Capital tranche (operational portfolio).
 The objective of this portfolio is to meet all contractual and potential drawdowns over the next 12 months.
-This portfolio is invested in liquid financial instruments, with a capital preservation objective over a one-year horizon; and

-The Investment Tranche, which may have an investment horizon of more than one year and which is managed in order to enhance the return on foreign reserves, as well as to cover longer term contingent liabilities consistent with the country's macroeconomic and financial stability.
+This portfolio is invested in liquid financial instruments, with a capital preservation objective over a one-year horizon; and - The Investment Tranche, which may have an investment horizon of more than one year and which is managed in order to enhance the return on foreign reserves, as well as to cover longer term contingent liabilities consistent with the country's macroeconomic and financial stability.
 This portfolio is deployed in higher risk financial instruments in search of higher investment returns, consistent with the risk tolerance stated by this Policy.
-Within the investment portfolio, a portion of the securities may be classified as securities held to maturity.
-The highest permitted amount and maturity of these securities are determined in the Foreign Reserves Management and Investment Guidelines, taking into consideration the level of the foreign reserves relative to the adequate level of foreign reserves assessed in the National Bank.
+Within the investment portfolio, a portion of the securities up to Euro 750 million equivalent, may be classified as securities held to maturity, with a maximum maturity of 7 years.